premchander-revature/interviewquestions/Spring/Spring Boot.md

 - Spring automatically loads the properties in an application.properties file for all profiles, and the ones in profile-specific property files only for the specified profile.
 - The keys in the profile-specific property override the ones in the default property file.
 - There are plenty of ways of defining active profiles in Spring Boot, including command line arguments, Maven settings, JVM system parameters, environment variables, spring.profiles.active property, and SpringApplication methods.
-- We commanly set active profile using spring.profiles.active property or command line argument.
+- We commanly set active profile using `spring.profiles.active` property or command line argument.
-- For Example, we have three profiles(local/default, dev, prod) and two profile-specific property files as belows:
+- For Example, we have three profiles(`local/default`, `dev`, `prod`) and two profile-specific property files as belows:
 ```
 pom.xml
 src